Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

    Experiment Info files are checked for:
    - Correct column names
    - Numeric values in numeric columns
    - Valid boolean values (TRUE, 1, Yes, Y and T or FALSE, 0, No, N and F (all case-insensitive))
    - Consistency across replicates
-   In addition the format of the Paint Configuration is checked.
+   In addition, the format of the Paint Configuration is checked.

 2. **TrackMate Parameter Setup**
    TrackMate parameters are read from the Paint Configuration file.
 If *Verbose* is enabled, they are displayed in the Paint Console.